-If you are looking for a surprise then take a look in your garden shed.
+If you are looking for a surprise then take a look in your garden shed or summer house.
 The sheer number of strange articles hidden away is immense from the ashes from a family member’s cremation, stuffed animals, a wedding dress right through to unexploded bombs and grenades, guns, rifles and bullets.

 The list could go on and on.
 So if you come across a garden shed which has not been used for a long time, maybe after a loved one has passed away, don’t be surprised by what you find.